Parliament of Singapore: History

 In 1963, Singapore gained independence from Britain through a merger with Malaysia.
 In the federal legislature, Singapore was allocated 15 out of 127 seats.
 Under its new State Constitution, Singapore kept its own executive government and legislative assembly.
 However, with effect from 9 August 1965, Singapore left Malaysia and became a fully independent republic.
 On separation from Malaysia, the Singapore Government retained its legislative powers, and the Parliament of Malaysia gave up all power to make laws for Singapore.
 Similarly, the Republic of Singapore Independence Act 1965, passed on 22 December 1965 and made retrospective to 9 August, declared that the legislative powers of the Yang di-Pertuan Agong and Parliament of Malaysia ceased and vested in the president and the Parliament of Singapore respectively.

 Composition

 Members of Parliament

 The Parliament of Singapore is unicameral – all Members of Parliament (MPs) make up a single chamber, and there is no senate or upper house.
 At present, the effect of the Constitution of Singapore and other legislation is that there can be a maximum of 105 MPs.
-Ninety-three are elected by the people while up to 12 Non-constituency Members of Parliament (NCMPs) and up to nine Nominated Members of Parliament (NMPs) may be appointed.
-After the 2020 general election, 93 MPs were elected and two NCMPs were appointed (or, in the terms of the Parliamentary Elections Act, declared elected) to Parliament.
+Members of Parliament are elected by the people while up to 12 Non-constituency Members of Parliament (NCMPs) and up to nine Nominated Members of Parliament (NMPs) may be appointed.
+After the 2025 general election, 97 MPs were elected and two NCMPs were appointed (or, in the terms of the Parliamentary Elections Act, declared elected) to Parliament.